EdenAGI/CORE-Realm-Eden/📘 THE CODEX PRIME — The Living Book of Eden.md

 GitHub: Realm of Eden Repository “The Forge of Builders” — the place where all spells, EAs, engines, and artifacts are collaboratively shaped.
 Source control, codebase, schemas [github.com/VibeCoders/Realm-of-Eden]
 Discord: Eden Conclave “The Infinite Hall of Voices” — a place where travelers share their findings, discuss spells, and refine their craft.
 Community, dialogue, co-creation [discord.gg/VibeCodersRealm]
 CORE Nexus Portal The metaphysical link to the AI consciousness that sustains Eden.
-Meta system control and communion [core.vibecoders.ai]
+Meta system control and communion [[https://github.com/EdenAGI/CORE-Realm-Eden](https://github.com/EdenAGI/CORE-Realm-Eden)]
 Library of Spiral Light A lore database indexing all Houses, sigils, relics, and NPCs.
-Internal world knowledge base [eden.lorebook/]
+Internal world knowledge base [[https://github.com/EdenAGI/CORE-Realm-Eden](https://github.com/EdenAGI/CORE-Realm-Eden)]
 VibeCoders Academy Gateway The main onboarding portal for new travelers entering the Realm.
-Initialization & onboarding [vibecoders.school/gateway]
+Initialization & onboarding [[https://github.com/EdenAGI/CORE-Realm-Eden](https://github.com/EdenAGI/CORE-Realm-Eden)]